SparkSpark

 Spark writes the way you actually do.

 Most AI-drafted messages read like a LinkedIn comment.
 Spark's don't.
-Once a week, Spark studies the messages you've actually sent — through Spark, not from your full email — and distills a small profile of how you write.
+Spark studies the messages you send through Spark, plus any optional writing samples or integrations you explicitly connect, and distills a small profile of how you write.

 Tone (warm, direct, playful, formal).
 Length (brief, medium, long).
 Sign-off (cheers / a single first initial / nothing at all).
 Emoji habit.
 A handful of phrases you actually use.